-We obtained the latest available audited financial statements for CRH (UK) Ltd and confirmed a net asset position of £318,637,725.
+We obtained the latest available audited financial statements for CRH (UK) Limited to compare the net asset position to the carrying value of the company's intercompany loan.

 We evaluated the appropriateness of disclosure made in note 3 in respect of the company's ability to continue as a going concern.
 Key observations Based on the work performed we are satisfied that the adoption of the going concern basis of accounting and the disclosure in respect of the company's ability to continue as a going concern are appropriate.
 We concluded that debtors from group undertakings are appropriately stated.